sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.3.0.md

 - Select the currently active theme.

 #### Enhanced error logging for DCR and SSO flows
 We introduced more verbose error logging for the DCR flow and for Single Sign-On to help customers set up the SSO and DCR faster.
-This is especially important for complex environments with highly customised or non-standard IdPs.
+This is especially important for complex environments with highly customized or non-standard IdPs.

 ## Download
 - [docker image to pull](https://hub.docker.com/layers/tykio/portal/v1.3.0/images/sha256-87bc071b93e2fa4970e5ec512a4b0601f139ac9cbb73baf35662d4b5f3a0f290?context=explore)